DaveCaulfield/liquid-boards/README.md

 ### Blog
 - The site has a Blog feature which the shop owners can upload relevant and interesting blogposts to.
-- There is a comments are for users to add comments which creates further engagement with the community.
+- There is a comments section for users to add comments which creates further engagement with the community.

 ### Newsletter
 - The site has a Newsletter feature allowing users to signup to keep updated on any offers.